2019 UCLA Bruins football team: At USC

-vs. California
+Vs. California

-UCLA lost 28–18 to California for their fourth straight losing season and second under coach Kelly.
+UCLA lost 28–18 to California to end their fourth straight losing season and second under coach Kelly.
 The Golden Bears, who entered with the worst offense in the Pac-12, were led by quarterback Chase Garbers's 230 yards passing and running back Christopher Brown Jr.'s 111 yards rushing and two touchdowns.
 UCLA lost their last three games, allowing an average of 43 points per game.

 Kelley ran for 76 yards to become the eighth Bruin to run for 1,000 yards in consecutive seasons.
 The attendance of 38,102 gave UCLA an average home crowd of 43,848 for the season, its worst since moving to the Rose Bowl in 1982.
 Their previous low was 49,107 in 1995.